Mindspace uses monetary tactics to help users stick to their commitments.

 Project Proposal & Narrative

-Mindspace is a digital detox app that helps users reduce unwanted screen-time by setting personalized targets based on usage behaviour.
+Mindspace is a digital detox app that helps users reduce unwanted screen time by allowing user to set personalized targets based on usage behaviours.

 Problem space